Madagascar: Escape 2 Africa: Music

 Hans Zimmer returned to compose the score for the film, this time being joined by will.i.am.
 The soundtrack includes five new songs performed by will.i.am; his cover of "I Like to Move It" was used in the end credits.

-Enhanced videos

 Home media

-Madagascar: Escape 2 Africa was released on DVD and Blu-ray Disc on February 6, 2009, along with two episodes from The Penguins of Madagascar series: "Popcorn Panic" and "Gone in a Flash".
+Madagascar: Escape 2 Africa was released on DVD and Blu-ray Disc on February 6, 2009 by Paramount Home Entertainment, along with two episodes from The Penguins of Madagascar series: "Popcorn Panic" and "Gone in a Flash".
 In the first week at the DVD sales chart, Madagascar opened at No. 1, selling 1,681,938 units which translated to $27.09m in revenue.
 As of April 2010, 13.7 million home entertainment units were sold worldwide.

 The Madagascar: Escape 2 Africa - Movie Storybook was written by Rob Scotton and illustrated by Michael Koelsch, and was published by HarperCollins Children's Books in 2008.
 Koelsch had previously illustrated the Madagascar - Movie Storybook for Scholastic in 2005.